 Changes Were Made

-The Forbidden Corner originally started as In 1998, new features, such as the Green Man and the Fawcett Tower were built.
+The Forbidden Corner originally started as a private folly then In 1998, new features, such as the Green Man and the Fawcett Tower were built.

 The Forbidden Corner attracted over 80,000 visitors.
 The folly was featured in the media, with television programs and newspapers recommending our gardens.